seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

   useful to pass a label for an asm branch or call.

   ..
 FIXME: but that surely isn't actually okay to jump out of an asm
-     block without telling llvm about the control transfer???)
+     block without telling llvm37 about the control transfer???)

 - ``{register-name}``: Requires exactly the named physical register.